 Whether or not this is a real boxing match that will go on either mans record still isn't clear, or if this is even an officially sanctioned fight.
 But there will be some sort of spectacle taking place on Saturday.

-For Fury, this will be his first outing (official, or otherwise) this year, and barring the unforseen, he will then face Oleksandr Usyk for the undisputed crown next.
+For Fury, this will be his first outing (official, or otherwise) this year, and barring the unforeseen, he will then face Oleksandr Usyk for the undisputed crown next.
 (Well, at least that's what's been announced.)

 The reason why this is happening is very simple -- money.
 While this match-up may irritate the hard-core fans, I harken back to the words of the late, great Jay Larkin, the former head of Showtime Sports, that ''boxing, is a business dressed up as a sport."